The Great Lake dominates northern Bigany. It is a trade gateway to Torland and Az Ylar. Each of the Five Families has one domain on the lake.

 Located in the southwest of the great lake and situated on the Bigan River, Lakeport is famed for its weaponsmiths, shipwrights and more recently it's war focused magecraft, Lakeport is Bigany's ever expanding second city.
 All of the trade between the cities of the Great Lake and Bigany city moves through the massive gates of Lakeport.

-Has been peaceful for many years despite several Torlandish invasions.
+It has been peaceful for many years despite several Torlandish invasions.
 This is due to the enormous walls and towers and the powerful siege machines deployed upon them.

 There are three settlements of size along the Southern coast of the Lake.
 They are similar in structure and purpose and are treated together; each is supported by a number of smaller fishing villages and stretches of farmland.